Suarez strikes out 8, outduels Irvin as Angels edge A's 1-0 – KION546

 SHOHEI SITS

-Shohei Ohtani had the night off a day before he pitches for the Angels.
-Nevin gave the two-way star an option to rest Monday or Wednesday but Ohtani prefers to get out and move after a start on the mound so he is slated to play Wednesday’s series finale.
+Shohei Ohtani had the night off a day before he pitches.
+Angels interim manager Phil Nevin gave the two-way star an option to rest Monday or Wednesday but Ohtani prefers to get out and move after a start on the mound so he is slated to play Wednesday’s series finale.

 On Sunday in Seattle, Ohtani was visited by trainers before his second at-bat after having his left foot stepped on by Mariners pitcher Marco Gonzales in a collision near the on-deck circle.